Transkribus/TranskribusDU/usecases/ABP/resources/DAS_2018/README.md

 # Data

-in resources/DAS_2018, you will find:
+in resources/DAS_2018, you will find files listed below.

+The show_shape.py utility will help you understanding the content of each file.

 ## Xml files
 - __abp_DAS_col9142.tar__ : test collection, in TranskribusDU XML format